pkubioinformatics/nanoreviser/README.md

     $ conda activate nanorev  #activate the python enviroment for nanoreviser
     $ pyton NanoReviser_train.py -d ./unitest/training_data/fast5/ -r ./unitest/training_data/reference.fasta -o ./unitest_training_results/ -S unitest

-This command will generate two model files in ./model/unitest and two summery files in ./unitest_training_data/.
+This command will generate two model files in ./model/unitest and for summery files in ./unitest_training_data/.

 Please note that the training process of NanoReviser_train could take quite a long time, we highly recommend to use screen command to run the command as follow:

     $ screen -S nanorev_train